ssk8/priv_podcast/README.md

 # priv_podcast

-host private podcasts on local server
+host private podcasts on local server.
+I'm using it to get mp3s into AntennaPod

 clone repo, make a directory "assets" and add a logo.jpg and mp3 files.